Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Layers/DisplayKMLNetworkLinks/README.md

 ## How it works

 In general, no special code is needed to support showing KML/KMZ files with network links.
 KML supports specifying a message to show the user when loading a network link.
-Apps can optionally listen to the `KmlDataset.NetworkLinkControlMessage` event to show any messages from KML network link controls.
+Apps can optionally listen to the `KmlDataset::kmlNetworkLinkMessageReceived` event to show any messages from KML network link controls.

 ## Relevant API

 * `KmlDataset(Uri)`
 * `KmlLayer(KmlDataset)`
-* `KmlNetworkLinkControlMessageEventArgs`
+* `KmlNetworkLink`
-* `KmlDataset.NetworkLinkControlMessage`
+* `kmlNetworkLinkMessageReceived`

 ## About the data